KellisLab/MantisExtensionsBackend/README.md

 1.  **Set environment variables:**

     *   You may need to set environment variables for Mantis SDK configuration, depending on your setup.
-Refer to the Mantis SDK documentation for details.
+To do this, you can edit the .env file for production, or create a `.env.development` file (in the same directory as `.env`), which won't be included in git pushes.
+    * To use a local frontend in the backend, create a `.env.development` file and assign `HOST=http://localhost:3000`, and `DOMAIN=localhost`.

 2.  **Run the Flask application:**